 The Biosecurity group of activities contributes to community outcomes by minimising the actual or potential impact of pest plants and animals on the environment and on the Taranaki economy and community.
-Specifically this group of activities contributes to the following community outcomes found from the following sources:
+Specifically this group of activities contributes to the following community outcomes:

 - Secure and Healthy Taranaki

-- Prosperous Taranak
+- Prosperous Taranaki

-- Sustainable Taranaki.
+- Sustainable Taranaki

-Further detailed information on the specific strategies, policies and plans relating to this group of activities car be
+Further detailed information on the specific strategies, policies and plans relating to this group of activities can be found from the following sources:

-- Biosecurity Act 1993 - Local Government Act 2002 - Pest Management Strategy for Taranaki: Animals 2007 - Pest Management Strategy for Taranaki: Plants 2007.
+- Biosecurity Act 1993 - Local Government Act 2002 - Pest Management Strategy for Taranaki Animals 2007 - Pest Management Strategy for Taranaki: Plants 2007.